The Gumloop Handbook

 Offsite hackathons

-Renting an Airbnb and having a company hackathons result in some of the highest ROI time we've had as a company.
+Renting an Airbnb and having a company hackathons has resulted in some of our most impactful work as a company.
 No distractions.
 Just a bunch of people who love building cool product in one place working together.

-We also try to take time to decompress when we're there and spend time outside.
-Last hackathon was in Squamish BC Canada and we spent an afternoon rock climbing.
-Spending some time away completely detached from work is pretty important to the fun of it all.
+We also try to take time to decompress when we're there and go outside.
+Last hackathon was in Whistler BC Canada and we spent an afternoon rock climbing.
+Spending some time away completely detached from work is important to the fun of it all.

 Onsite hackathons